 If you find your problem represented only partially here, please contact our technical sales department to discuss your situation.
-It is impossible to plan one product that provides every feature expressed by a simple setting.
+It is impossible to plan one product that provides every feature expressed in a simple setting.
 However, there are enough tools built into RPM that, with some creativity, we may be able to find a solution for you.

 Transforming the data

-- edit, for instance the string search and replace function
+- edit, for instance, the string search and replace function

 - change from one form to another, such as EBCDIC to ASCII, other code pages, PCL to text and vice versa